Application review process

-Even when taking all these factors into consideration, it is sometimes difficult to provide specific feedback on why a student has been denied admission.
-This section provides information that may help you better understand our decision-making factors and how you can strengthen your application.
+Even when taking many factors into consideration, it is sometimes difficult to provide specific feedback on why a student has been denied admission.
+This section provides information that may help you better understand our decision-making factors and how you can strengthen your application in the future.

 What it means to be on the waitlist

-Unfortunately, because the SoN has no control over any individual’s plan to accept an offer of admission, there is no way for the SoN to know IF and/or exactly when a space will open up for anyone who is waitlisted.
-There are many items to consider in addition to the instructions stated in your letter:
+Because we have no control over any individual’s plan to accept an offer of admission, there is no way to know if or when a space will open up for anyone who is on the waitlist.
+There are many considerations in addition to the instructions stated in your letter:

 - The SoN makes offers from the waitlist until the last possible date where a prospective student can realistically meet compliance requirements necessary to begin the program.
-Sometimes, students are admitted off the waitlist all the way into the beginning of the quarter of matriculation.
+Sometimes, students are admitted off the waitlist up until one week prior to the beginning of the quarter the program begins.

-- If a space opens up for you, we contact you immediately by phone and by email.
+- If a space opens up for you, we contact you immediately by email.
 If you do not hear from us, you can assume that there is no space at this time.
-If your contact information has or will be changing from what you submitted in your application, make sure you let us know.
+If your contact information has or will be changing from what you submitted in your application, log into the application portal to update your contact information.